Tell your listeners why it’s important and how it affects them.

 Have you ever been confused by wordy jargon?
 I bet you had a hard time understanding some parts of the conversation because of it.

 When you tell a story, use layman’s terms.
 The average person’s reading level is about 7th or 8th grade.
-If your audience doesn’t understand what you’re saying, you’ve lost their interest.
+If your audience doesn’t understand what you’re saying, you immediately lose their interest.